José Padilla Jr.

 José Carmelo "Pempe" Ruiz Padilla Jr. ([paˈdilja]; July 16, 1911 – June 18, 1979) was a Filipino actor who appeared in several dozen movies.
 He made his first movie in 1931.

 Padilla also represented his country as a lightweight boxer during the 1932 Summer Olympics in Los Angeles, United States, in 1932 and the 1936 Summer Olympics in Berlin, Germany, in 1936.
-In 1932 he was eliminated in the first round of the lightweight class after losing his bout to eventual gold medalist Lawrence Stevens.
+In 1932, he was eliminated in the first round of the lightweight class after losing his bout to eventual gold medalist Lawrence Stevens from South Africa.

-1932 Olympic results

-José Padilla, was a Filipino lightweight boxer who competed at the 1932 Los Angeles Olympics.
-He lost to Lawrence Stevens (South Africa) in the Round of 16.

 Family

 Padilla was born into a show business clan.
 His father José Padilla Sr. was the governor of Bulacan from 1928 to 1931, and his brother was Carlos Padilla and Roy Padilla.
 He was the uncle of Rudy Fernández and Robin Padilla.
 He married Arsenia Francisco, a famous actress, and they had six children: Zenaida, Jovy, Maria Edith, Pempe Jr. (José III), Og, and Joena.
 He was the great-uncle of Zsa Zsa Padilla.